Nrapendra786/springboot-angular-docker-example/README.md

 Built to understand Docker and Docker Compose and communication between docker containers

-# How to Run Individually
+# How to Run Separately

 -- Build Server image